unification-com/haiku-node-prototype/contracts/README.md

 cleos create key
 ```

-repeat for each wallet created, so you have 6 public/private key pairs
+repeat for each wallet created, so you have 7 public/private key pairs

+Make a note of the keys

 4) Import PRIVATE keys into the wallets.
 For each wallet: